dgalbraith/chocolatey-packages/automatic/kyma-cli/README.md

 ## Features

 * Generates and displays the bash or zsh completion script
-* Launches the Kyma Console in a browser window
+* Launches the Kyma dashboard in a browser window
+* Creates a system on the Kyma cluster with the specified name
-* Installs Kyma on a cluster based on the current or specified release
+* Deploys Kyma on a cluster based on the current or specified release
+* Imports certificates to local certificates storage or adds domains to the local host file
 * Provisions a new cluster on a platform of your choice.
-Currently, this command supports cluster provisioning on GCP, Azure, Gardener, and Minikube
+Currently, this command supports cluster provisioning on GCP, Azure, Gardener, and k3d
+* Shows the cluster version and the Kyma CLI version
+* Creates, applies and synchronizes local resources for you Function in the Kyma cluster
+* Runs a Function in Docker from local sources
-* Runs and manages tests on a provisioned Kyma cluster.
+* [DEPRECATED] Runs and manages tests on a provisioned Kyma cluster.
 Using child commands, you can run tests, view test definitions, list and delete test suites, display test status, and fetch the logs of the tests
-* Shows the cluster version and the Kyma CLI version

 ![screenshot](https://cdn.jsdelivr.net/gh/dgalbraith/chocolatey-packages@ed7c4cc026f0f3a9f578dddea34adee6e38e45f0/automatic/kyma-cli/screenshot.png)